-The monitoring and reporting program for any waste discharge requirements or conditional waiver of waste discharge requirements that addresses agricultural pyrethroid pesticides discharges to water bodies specifically named in Table III-2A must shall be designed to collect information necessary to:
+The monitoring and reporting program for any waste discharge requirements or conditional waiver of waste discharge requirements that addresses agricultural pyrethroid pesticides discharges to water bodies specifically named in Table III-2A shall be designed to collect information necessary to:

-- Determine whether receiving waters are attaining the pyrethroid pesticides water quality objectives, where applicable; - 2) Determine whether bed sediments are attaining the narrative toxicity objective as it relates to pyrethroid pesticides.
-It is generally expected that this requirement would be met by sediment toxicity testing with Hyalella azteca and chemical analysis of the sediment for pyrethroid pesticides if the sediment is toxic; - 1) Determine whether water and sediment are attaining the pyrethroid pesticides water quality objectives and narrative toxicity objective, where applicable.
-It is generally expected that this requirement would be met by monitoring for pyrethroid pesticides in the water column and sediment toxicity testing with Hyalella azteca with chemical analysis of the sediment if the sediment is toxic; - 3) Determine the extent of implementation of management practices to reduce off-site movement of pyrethroid pesticides; - 4) Determine whether alternatives to pyrethroid pesticides are being discharged at concentrations that have the potential to cause or contribute to exceedances of applicable water quality objectives; and.
+- 1) Determine whether receiving waters are attaining the pyrethroid pesticides water quality objectives, where applicable; - 2) Determine whether bed sediments are attaining the narrative toxicity objective as it relates to pyrethroid pesticides.
+It is generally expected that this requirement would be met by sediment toxicity testing with Hyalella azteca and chemical analysis of the sediment for pyrethroid pesticides if the sediment is toxic; - 3) Determine the extent of implementation of management practices to reduce off-site movement of pyrethroid pesticides; - 4) Determine whether alternatives to pyrethroid pesticides are being discharged at concentrations that have the potential to cause or contribute to exceedances of applicable water quality objectives.